 Bluehost takes on web host giant HostGator from Austin, Texas, as we match the two in this web hosting services comparison.

 HostGator offers better value for money when it comes to shared plans, starting at $2.75 a month with unmetered bandwidth.

 It also offers more space and RAM at similar pricing when it comes to VPS and dedicated hosting,

 On the other hand, Bluehost excels when it comes to dedicated WordPress hosting, offering cheaper plans, and better performance.

-Both Bluehost and HostGator have a similar range of features with HostGator excelling with free website migration and Bluehost having additional security features.
+Both Bluehost and HostGator have a similar range of features.
+HostGator excels with free website migration and Bluehost – with additional security features.
 It, therefore, gets the edge here unless you are moving from another host and looking to save money.

 Speed & Uptime

 Bluehost has a better overall infrastructure than HostGator, with slightly better uptime and overall faster page loading thanks to superior caching.
 If you want the absolute best performance and are willing to pay a little extra for it, then pick Bluehost.

 Both companies provide 24/7 customer support via live web chat, email, and telephone.
 We found all agents to be knowledgeable.
 So, there is nothing significant between them in this department.

 There is no clear winner between Bluehost and HostGator, it all depends on your requirements.
 If milliseconds of speed and a percentage point of uptime means something to you then choose Bluehost.
 Furthermore, Bluehost certainly wins when it comes to WordPress performance and is officially recommended by the platform.
 However, HostGator is still one of the top-rated web hosting companies and wins at pricing.
 It also has comparable features and customer support.